kyma-project/website/content/blog-posts/2019-08-08-release-notes-1.4/index.md

 ### Backups on Azure

-The backup functionality was succesfully introduced on Azure (AKS).
-Follow the steps from the [installation](https://kyma-project.io/docs/master/components/backup/#installation-install-velero) guide to to set-up Valero on Azure.
+The backup functionality was successfully introduced on Azure (AKS).
+Follow the steps from the [installation](https://kyma-project.io/docs/master/components/backup/#installation-install-velero) guide to set-up Valero on Azure.

 ### Plugins